balabanmetin/snakemake-tutorial/README.md

 Then create a conda environment for this tutorial:

-`mamba create `
+`mamba create -c conda-forge -c bioconda -n snakeTutorial snakemake-minimal famsa`

 Activate conda environment

-`conda activate snakemakeTutorial`
+`conda activate snakeTutorial`

-It would be recommended to use a shared node (16 cores) in expanse for this tutorial since we will be running stuff.
+It would be recommended to use a shared node (16 cores) in Expanse for this tutorial since we will be running stuff.